jgrey4296/jgdv/jgdv/debugging/index.rst

 Timing
 ------

-See `TimeCtx` and `TimeDec`.
+See :ref:`TimeCtx` and :ref:`TimeDec`.
 The first is a context manager timer, the second wraps it into a decorator.

 .. code:: python